Amirul Mukminin

-Amirul Mukminin (born 6 August 1984) is an Indonesian professional footballer who plays as a attacking midfielder for Liga 2 club Sriwijaya.
+Amirul Mukminin (born 6 August 1984) is an Indonesian former footballer who plays as an attacking midfielder.

 Club career

 Martapura FC

 In 2018, Amirul signed a contract with Indonesian Liga 2 club Martapura.
 He made 45 league appearances and scored 3 goals for Martapura.

 Muba Babel United

 He was signed for Muba Babel United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.